peterjurich/technicalwriting/notes/technical writers hq.md

 Use purpose statement to limit the scope of your learning Gather info, then report what relevant.
 DON'T go out of scope.
 Audience doesn't care about your research.

+SENTENCE STRUCTURE & DESIGN
+The point is not to make a point within a point within...